teamkeel/keel/packages/client-react/readme.md

 ```

-Wrap your app with the exported `KeelProvider`
+Wrap your app with the exported `KeelProvider` and set the endpoint for you API.

+The endpoint is the base URL + the api name (if you haven't manually set an API name this is `api`).
+This url can be found in the Keel web console or in the output of `keel run` in your terminal.

 ```tsx